 Social Skills and Friendship

 Making friends is an important part of childhood.
-At Atherstone Karate Club, we provide the positive atmosphere and family oriented activities necessary to help young children make new friends while teaching them the concepts of sharing, compassion, and conflict resolution
+At Atherstone Karate Club, we provide a positive atmosphere and family-oriented activities necessary to help young children make new friends while teaching them the concepts of sharing, compassion, and conflict resolution

 Smile, Laugh and Having Fun